Evolution of confined quantum scalar fields in curved spacetime. Part I: Construction of the method

 Finally, the first time derivative of the modes evaluated at~$t=\tilde{t}$ will be given by

 Equations~(\ref{zeroth_derivative}-\ref{first_derivative}) fully determine the initial conditions, and therefore their time evolution determines the modes~$\{\Phi^{[\tilde{t}]}_n, (\Phi^{[\tilde{t}]}_n)^*\}$.
-In~\ref{proof}, we prove that this set of modes constitutes a complete orthonormal basis [in the Klein-Gordon inner product~(\ref{scalar_product})] of the space of solutions to the Klein-Gordon equation.
+In~\ref{proof} we prove that this set of modes constitutes a complete orthonormal basis [in the Klein-Gordon inner product~(\ref{scalar_product})] of the space of solutions to the Klein-Gordon equation (satisfying the possible boundary conditions).

-We have then fulfilled condition~I for the modes.
-Let us consider now condition~II.
-One can easily realize that, when~$\partial_t$ behaves like a Killing field in some spacetime region~$S$ around~$\Sigma_{\tilde{t}}$, then~$q(t) = \bar{R}(t) = 0$ in~$S$, and because of the time symmetry the eigenvalue problem~(\ref{zeroth_derivative}) will have the same solutions for all the hypersurfaces~$\Sigma_t$ within~$S$.
+We have then proven that the modes fulfil property~I. Let us now consider property~II.
+One can easily realise that, when~$\partial_t$ behaves like a Killing field in some spacetime region~$S$ around~$\Sigma_{\tilde{t}}$, then $q(t) = \bar{R}(t) = 0$ in~$S$.
+Also, because of the time symmetry and the requisite that $F(t) = 0$ the eigenvalue problem~(\ref{zeroth_derivative}) will have the same solutions for all the hypersurfaces~$\Sigma_t$ within~$S$.
 Taking into account these facts, it is easy to check that the modes of the form

 satisfy both the initial conditions~(\ref{zeroth_derivative}-\ref{first_derivative}) in~$\Sigma_{\tilde{t}}$ and the Klein-Gordon equation~(\ref{klein-gordon_2}) in the whole region~$S$.
-Therefore, they correspond to the modes that we are actually assigning to the hypersurface~$\Sigma_{\tilde{t}}$.
+Therefore, these modes correspond to the modes that we are actually assigning to the hypersurface~$\Sigma_{\tilde{t}}$.
 Now, if the interval of time that~$S$ embraces is large enough so as to explore the minimum frequency in the spectrum (now we can really call~$\omega^{[\tilde{t}]}_n$ a frequency), then it is clear that we can talk about the modes~(\ref{modes_with_freq}) as forming an orthonormal basis of modes with well-defined positive frequency with respect to~$t$.
-Condition~II is therefore also fulfilled.
+Property~II is therefore also fulfilled.